logo

 For more recognizable equipment types, the Bagger 288, a bucket-wheel excavator and one of the world's largest heavy machinery, offers a digging depth of around 30 meters, though it operates on a different excavation principle.

-In the category of hydraulic long-reach excavators, commonly seen in construction and marine works, the SANY SY265C Long Reach delivers a maximum digging depth of over 13 meters, placing it among the top-performing machines in its class for reach-focused applications.
+In the category of hydraulic long-reach excavators, commonly seen in construction and marine works, long-reach models can deliver a maximum digging depth of over 13 meters, placing them among the top-performing machines in their class for reach-focused applications.

 These extremes highlight the vast range of excavator configurations and underscore why specifying depth correctly matters; overestimating or underestimating can drastically affect productivity, fuel use, and even site safety.